 Nose

-with aromas of ripe black fruits and hints of spices and zan
+with aromas of ripe dark fruits and notes of spices and zan

 Palate

-With its robust structure, this is a full-bodied wine with well-integrated tannins that fully expresses the richness of its terroir.
-The finish features notes of spice, leather, and hints of licorice
+With its full-bodied structure, this wine has well-integrated tannins and expresses all the richness of its terroir.
+The finish features notes of spices, leather, and hints of licorice.

 Serve